intuition-dev/INTUITION2/docs/README.md

 2. Optional: As a temporary step, install WebDrive.com or similar from your local laptop.
 Mount to above from your local laptop.
 You could run the META admin|build from your laptop.
 The cloud admin|build server will also mount - but from the cloud.

-3. It is recommended to setup Code Anywhere from their website to get a WebIDE. (they also currently have a $10 cupon for Digital Ocean hosting)
+3. It is recommended to setup Code Anywhere from their website to get a WebIDE. (they also currently have a $10 coupon for Digital Ocean hosting)

 4. You'll need a Docker host.
 We have a Docker image w/ basics installed, to save you time and make support easier due to identical environment.
 Best hosts is one that is close to your admin|development team; but multiple Docker hosts for multiple 'admin|build' are encouraged.
 It is not recommended to run Docker locally on PC|Mac, or to have one 'Docker host' per developer, or to run locally: Web Admin is multi user.